github/training-kit/README.md

 #### Building and Testing Locally

 When you are ready to test your changes, you will want to build the repository locally.
-This is fully automated through a series of shell scripts based [the scripts to rule them all](https://github.com/github/scripts-to-rule-them-all)!
+This is fully automated through a series of shell scripts based on [the scripts to rule them all](https://github.com/github/scripts-to-rule-them-all)!

 To perform a build of the materials perform the following: